Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 Q12: Does the tenant have to be present?

-Q13: Can the tenant send a friend?
+Q13: Can the tenant send a representative?

 Q14: Can I charge for light bulbs?

-Tenants are commonly responsible for replacing burnt-out bulbs during the tenancy.
+Often tenants replace burnt-out bulbs during the tenancy.
 Document at move-in and move-out.

 Q15: What is the useful life of interior paint?

-Q16: Can I do a “pre move-out inspection”?
+Q16: Can I do a pre move-out inspection?

 Q17: What if the tenant leaves garbage behind?